you-win/gdlisp/README.md

 ## Motivation
 It seemed like a cool idea at the time.
 I also wanted to write a language that had goto statements in it.
 [This website was a big help for the initial interpreter.](https://norvig.com/lispy.html).
 I tried to avoid referencing any explicit Make a Lisp (MAL) implementations.

+## Implementation notes
+- Arrays and Dictionaries are wrapped in the GDLArray and GDLDictionary classes respectively.
+This was done so that `set`/`get` can be called on Arrays and Dictionaries in GDLisp.

 ## TODO
 - finish implementing macros
 - finish implementing a way to access lists and tables